Amxx/GMTX/README.md

 While GMTX doesn't include a repayment mechanism out of the box, it is possible to build a [relaying/repayment protocole based GMTX](https://github.com/Amxx/GMTX/blob/master/example/solidity/contracts/GasRepayer.sol).
 This approach allows for a clear separation between end-user, relayer and repayer.

+## Comming next: Batched Transactions

+In the contracts you will find a `GTMXRecipient_V2.sol` and the corresponding `ERC712GMTX_V2.sol`.
+These are non-tested protoypes for a refactor of the ERC712 structures to better support batched meta-transaction.
+The overall logic is very similar.

 ## Authors & Contributors

 - Hadrien Croubois <hadrien.croubois@gmail.com>